 I first heard the term Ojas in the 1990s while studying with an amazing Ayurveda teacher & author, Robert Svoboda.
 Ojas is built when we are spending time rejuvenating (the Ayurvedic term is known as rasayana) rather than pushing ourselves and going, going, going, as many yogis do.Continue Reading >

 Who doesn't love a heaping scoop of ghee melted over the top of their rice or kitchari?
 Yum!
 If you've ever been lucky enough to experience the rich, nourishing, and luxurious qualities of this golden nectar, you'll understand why ghee is a must-have in every Ayurvedic kitchen.
 But have you ever wondered why ghee is so highly revered in Ayurveda?
 We're going to demystify this deliciously healthy fat and cover everything from the history of ghee to its wide array of health benefits and uses.

 What Is Ghee?

-Clarified butter (or “ghee butter”) is made of butter, but is different than the kind of butter you’d buy in a block at the grocery store.
-Ghee has gone through a clarification process which strips away the parts of regular butter that are the most difficult to digest, such as lactose, casein, whey proteins, and trace minerals.
+Ghee is made from butter, but has gone through a clarification process which strips away the parts of butter that are the most difficult to digest, such as lactose, casein, whey proteins, and trace minerals.